Discipline Priest Healing Spell Summary — Shadowlands 9.1

 Shadow Mend heals the target, but also debuffs them to take damage over time until they have taken 50% of the amount for which Shadow Mend healed (including any damage that they take from other sources than this debuff).
 Shadow Mend applies Atonement to the target.

-3.3.
 Utility for Discipline Priests

 Fade removes your threat on all targets for 10 seconds, on a 30-second cooldown.
 This is extremely useful if you take aggro of newly-spawned mobs.
 This spell also reduces the range in which you will aggro an enemy allowing you to more easily sneak past mobs.
 This second effect will mostly only matter in open world content.

 Leap of Faith pulls the targeted ally to your location.
 It can be useful for helping your tanks kite, or simply for saving careless allies from avoidable damage.